 WIG2 prepares scientific publications of study results, as well as of the entire submission and review process with an appropriate peer-reviewed journal.
 The article will be created and published with authors from the DiGA provider, WIG2 Institute scientific staff and, if deemed necessary, with the involvement of external experts.
 Alternatively, the results of the evaluation can be prepared and submitted through academic conference contributions and/or posters assembled by the WIG2 Institute.

 2021 - DiGA evaluation concept for an symptom monitoring app

-Blaschka, M., Häckl, D., Schönfelder T. (in press).
+Blaschka, M., Häckl, D., Schönfelder T. (2021).
 Das Erstattungsverfahren - Evaluation.
 In Jorzig, A. & Matusiewicz, D. [Hrsg.]: Digitale Gesundheitsanwendungen (DiGA) - Rechtliche Grundlagen, digitale Technologien und digitale Köpfe.
 Heidelberg: medhochzwei Verlag.